January 24, 2023

 Designed as the German pavilion for the 1929 Barcelona International Exposition (World’s Fair), the Barcelona Pavilion was conceived as a functional sculpture in which visitors could find tranquility and contemplation.
 It also reflected the ideals of modernist architecture—sleek lines, symmetry, minimalism and the use of glass, steel and stone.

-The original Barcelona Pavilion was dismantled after the International Exposition, but it reconstructed in the 1980s in recognition of its importance to the history of modern architecture.
+The original Barcelona Pavilion was dismantled after the International Exposition, but it was reconstructed in the 1980s in recognition of its importance to the history of modern architecture.

 Casa Vicens—the first house Gaudi designed—offers a fascinating look at his early style.